 Protein array of a plant pathogen effector proteins

-Client delivered a collection of 900 plasmids with more than 90% of the target genes in under 4 months.
-The plasmid collection was used to allow Client’s collaborators to make the protein array.
+The team produced a collection of 900 plasmids with more than 90% of the target genes in under 4 months.
+The plasmid collection was shared with the team collaborators to produce the protein array.

 The scripts developed in the context of this project have been integrated in GenoFAB plasmid construction data services.